-There is a lot of misinformation about chiropractic out there.
-I call them chiropractic myths.
+There is a lot of misinformation about chiropractic out there, I call them chiropractic myths.
 In an effort to clear up the confusion, I will be taking these myths head-on.
 Have you ever heard someone say that once you start going to a chiropractor, you have to go for the rest of your life?
 I have heard this specific myth the most frequently over the last 20 years of my practice, which is why I’m going to debunk it first.

-The simple answer to this question is no, of course not.
-But let me address the underlying questions behind this one.
+The simple answer to this statement is no, of course not.
+But let me address some of the underlying questions behind this one.
 Why do some chiropractors pressure their patients to come in every week?
 Why do some people who go to chiropractors have to keep going back?
-Doesn’t chiropractic treatment weaken the joints so that you need to keep coming back?
+Does chiropractic treatment weaken the joints so that you need to keep coming back?

-So why do some chiropractors endeavor to have all their patients come every week for treatment until the day they die?
+Why do some chiropractors attempt to have their patients come every week for treatment until the day they die?
 When someone brings this up, the first thing I always ask is, “Do you know of any profession that does not have the good, the bad, and the ugly?”
-Every category of people has some who are good and and some who are bad: clergy, professors, cashiers, policemen, parents, drivers, dentists, surgeons.
-In chiropractic, it is no different.
-Of course there are bad chiropractors, who are out to make money instead of caring for people.
-On the other hand, there are also excellent chiropractors, who genuinely care about their patients and getting them better over making an extra buck.
+Every single one has people who are good and some who are not: clergy, professors, cashiers, policemen, parents, drivers, dentists, surgeons.
+Unfortunately, it is no different in chiropractic.
+There will always be greedy chiropractors who are out to make money instead of caring for people.
+However, there are also excellent chiropractors who genuinely care about their patients and getting them better over making an extra buck.

 I have some patients I see once every year or so, and I have some patients I see every week.
 Why would ANYONE need to see a chiropractor EVERY week?
-Some patients have advanced pathologies (bad problems) and need more care to keep them out of pain, for example, person who was in a horrible car accident 20 years ago and now has severe pain and biomechanical dysfunction.
-Another example is an older person who has developed severe arthritis and chiropractic treatment is the only thing that gives them relief from their pain.
-The truth is that some people have really bad problems and they need lots of care just to make it through life.
-For those people the choice is either to get chiropractic treatment or to live the rest of their life on pain medication.
-I hope that make sense.
-Some people actually do need treatment on a weekly basis.
+Some patients have advanced pathologies (bad problems) and need more care to keep them out of pain, such as a person who was in a horrible car accident 20 years ago and now has severe pain and biomechanical dysfunction.
+Another example might be an elderly person who has developed severe arthritis, and chiropractic treatment is the only thing that gives them any relief from the pain.
+The truth is that some people have really bad problems, and they need lots of care just to make it through life.
+For those people, the choice is either to get chiropractic treatment or to live the rest of their life on pain medication.
+As you can see, some people actually do need treatment on a weekly basis.

-What about people who don’t have some advanced pathology?
+What about people who don’t have an advanced pathology?
 Does the “average” person need to see a chiropractor all the time?
 First let me tell you this: when I see a patient for the first time, my goal is to get them fixed as quickly as possible and for them to stay fixed for as long as possible.
 The vast majority of problems a chiropractor treats respond relatively quickly.
-Obviously every patient is unique and every doctor is different, but in general, seeing a chiropractor is the quickest way to getting all fixed up.
+Obviously, every patient is unique and every doctor is different, but in general, seeing a chiropractor is the fastest way to getting all fixed up.
 There is an abundance of research that proves this.
 Workman’s compensation studies, private insurance studies, government studies, and large meta-analysis studies have all concluded that chiropractic care gets better results faster, or at least as fast, and is less expensive than traditional medical treatment.
-So if you want to get better the quickest and cheapest way, see a good chiropractor!
+So, if you want to get better the quickest and cost-effective way, find a good chiropractor!

 There is an assumption that as long our backs feel fine, they are fine.
 This assumption is wrong.
 It’s not true of the back or anything else in the body.
-Many times pain is the last thing to show up when something has been very wrong for a long time.
+Often the pain is the last thing to show up when something has been wrong for a long time.
 The wise thing to do is to maintain good back health in order to prevent serious problems from developing.
 I know I’m crazy, so feel free to call me that if you think what I’m about to say is crazy, but I think everyone ought to see a chiropractor as part of their normal health care to prevent problems from developing.
 I even think that this care should start with children!
 Seriously, kids have a rough life from the start.
-From birth to learning to walk to playing sports, they experience all kinds of things that can cause biomechanical problems.
+From birth, to learning to walk, to playing sports, they experience all kinds of things that can cause biomechanical problems.

 What about the idea that chiropractic treatment weakens the back, so once you start, you have to keep going back?
 The reason this idea is flawed is a basic misunderstanding about back problems.
 Simply put, the vast majority of back problems develop because the back gets stuck.
-Once a back becomes stuck it gets more stiff and tight and more stuck!
-At the most simplistic level chiropractic treatment loosens these stuck, stiff areas and restores them to move the way God intended.
+Once a back becomes stuck, it gets stiffer and tighter and more stuck!
+At the most basic level, chiropractic treatment loosens these stuck, stiff areas and restores them to move the way God intended.
 Chiropractic care has nothing to do with making the spine strong or weak.
-Making a spine weak or strong has everyting to do with exercise.
-People who don’t exercise often, need more chiropractic care because their spine gets stuck and stiff more frequently than those who exercise regularly.
-I preach exercise everyday to my patients, and I have written about its importance more than any other topic.
+Making a spine weak or strong has everything to do with exercise.
+People who don’t exercise often need more chiropractic care because their spine gets stuck and stiff more frequently than those who exercise regularly.
+I preach exercise every day to my patients, and I have written about its importance more than any other topic.
 I want my patients to have the healthiest spines possible for their entire lives.